kbastamow/Deno_Fresh_HTMX_jsonplaceholder/README.md

 ## Notes

-Currently just two fetches: Fetch users and fetch posts.
+Currently contains get posts & users, and post new post & post new user.

 ### Fetch posts